Roots in Water: Gardening as Protest, Care, and Hope

-Amidst the backdrop of climate collapse, inflation, political violence, and spiritual disillusionment, my garden has taught me to see tending not just as a hobby but as a form of resistance.
+Amidst the backdrop of climate collapse, inflation, political violence, and spiritual disillusionment, my garden has taught me to see tending not just as a hobby but as a form of truth-telling and resistance.

 Tending the Unseen